paalwilliams/LeechBlockNG-E2E/README.md

 ## Create Automation

+You'll need to create two automations.
+One to reset the blocklist when you reboot home assistant (in the currently implementation, the blocklists are storeed in the `attributes` state of the datetime helper.
+This resets between boots, so there might be a scenario where your rules don't expire in an expected way.

 You'll need to create an automation to reset the filtered_services list in Adguard Home once the block expires in Leechblock.

-Please note the vlueas in the `triggers[*].at` field.
+Please note the values in the `triggers[*].at` field.
 These are the entity IDs of the datetime helpers created earlier.

 ```yaml
 alias: Unset Adguard Rules